 - Cut sirloin into ¾ inch pieces (bite sized).
 Stir the flour and salt together in a medium sized bowl.
 Add the beef and stir to coat.

 - Cook until the meat is cooked through yet still tender, about 5–6 minutes.
-Stir in the sour cream.
-Serve with egg noodles.
+Take off the heat.